osamalo/inClassDemo2/Readme.txt

-Welcome to the test repo.
+Welcome to the test repository.
+Here’s some more stuff.